grafolean/grafolean/backend/API.md

     Path: defines a path that the value should be connected to (for example: `zone2.server1.cpu.load`).
 You are free to use whatever paths you wish, as long as they include only characters a-z, A-Z, 0-9, dash ('-'), underscore ('_') and dot ('.'), which is treated as a separator by the system.
 Maximum length is 200 characters.
+    Value: numeric value.
+Only digits and dot ('.') as decimal separator are allowed.
+Only 6 decimal places are allowed for fractional digits.
+    BotAPIToken: token to authenticate sender of values.
+Note that this token only allows sending data, but not modifying, querying or deleting it.

 Note that there is no way to specify timestamp with POST requests (time is inferred for time of HTTP request).
 Specifying time wouldn't make sense anyway - alarms are only possible if the data is current.
 If you need to cache data and send it in batches, use PUT requests instead.